 ‘Reflective foil insulation allows for heat to remain in during colder months while blocking it out during warmer months,’ says Jo Behari, DIY expert and TV presenter.
 ‘Rolls or sheets of 5mm-thick insulation are the best.
 These can be cut easily with scissors, are lightweight and easy to fit using tape or glue.’
 Some come with a self-adhesive backing for easy install.

-Do look for garage door insulation kits that include everything you need to do the job.
+- Do look for garage door insulation kits that include everything you need to do the job, you can pick these up from just £30 at Wickes.

 2. Apply rigid foam insulation